hkitago/ColorMark/README.md

 ## Version History

+### 1.1.1 - 2025-02-19

+#### **macOS**

+- Improve text highlighting accuracy when selecting text across multiple tags
+- Fix app names and phrasing in certain languages for localization improvements

 ### 1.1

 #### **iOS/iPadOS** - 2025-02-18

 - Fix the bug with link sharing to ensure consistent URL handling
-- Added support for all languages in the App Store
+- Add support for all languages in the App Store

 #### **macOS** - 2025-02-09

-- Improved RTL text handling and resolved display issues
+- Improve RTL text handling and resolved display issues
-- Added support for all languages in the App Store
+- Add support for all languages in the App Store

 ### 1.0